yediong/yediong.github.io/_pages/about.md

 Welcome to my personal website!
 I am Tinghong Ye (Chinese: 叶庭宏), a highly motivated and passionate undergraduate student majoring in Artificial Intelligence at Huazhong University of Science and Technology (HUST).
 I am currently a junior (Class of 2022) with a strong academic record and a deep interest in **Embodied AI**, particularly in **Robotics control and perception algorithms**.

-My research is centered on advancing robotic autonomy through intelligent control and robot visual perception(especially for Legged Robots), addressing critical challenges in complex environment navigation and swarm coordination.
+My research is centered on advancing robotic autonomy through intelligent control and visual perception, addressing critical challenges in complex environment navigation and swarm coordination.
 Modern robotics systems often struggle with dynamic obstacle traversal and real-time adaptability, particularly in unstructured terrains.
 I am deeply committed to developing robust algorithmic frameworks that **integrate model predictive control (MPC), sensor fusion, and adaptive path planning** to enable efficient and resilient robotic behaviors.
 My work directly aligns with this vision, focusing on:

 - **Multi-Agent Formation Control**: Designing the experiments of **CLF-CBF-based algorithms** for distributed quadruped robot swarms, optimizing obstacle traversal through hierarchical conflict resolution and dynamic path planning.